eyeonus/EDDBlink/README.md

 The plugin needs to make some changes to the database in order to work, so on first run, it will run with the '-O clean' option enabled regardless of the options passed to it from the command line. '-O skipvend' will skip updating the ShipVendor and UpgradeVendor tables regardless of other options, including on the first run.

-It is recommended to use '-O clean,skipvend' on slower computers when doing a clean run, including the first run.
+It is recommended to include the 'skipvend' option (, as for example, '-O clean,skipvend',) on slower computers when doing any run, including the first run.

-It is recommended to use '-O listings' on all computers after the first run.
+It is recommended to pass no options after the first run, as by default eddblink imports just the listings, (updating the item, system, and station lists if needed,) and to use '-O all' whenever changes to the game have been made (such as the addition of new ships, or the removal of commodities.)

 '-O clean' will COMPLETELY WIPE the database and rebuild it from scratch using the downloaded dump files.